chrhauris/tagtomarkdown/sample/README.txt

     mkdocs build

 This reads the md files in the doc/docs directory and converts them into HTML files in the doc/site directory where MkDocs will place a few more files.
-Such md files can contain the tags, supported by this tool, e.g. the table ones: `>row` and `>cell`.
+Because you are using the *tagtomarkdown* extension, such md files can contain the tags, supported by this tool, e.g. the table ones: `>row` and `>cell`.